Thurler/touhou-labyrinth-2-speedrun/enemy/yuyuko.md

 Make sure you have everything ready before firing off Jealousy of the Kind - if Yuyuko survives you lose everything as she sweeps you with her strong spells:

-* TRR reaches 1.2-2.0 million (6600+ ATK)
+* TRR reaches the desired threshold
-	* 1.22 million with Sanae buff
-	* 2.06 million without Sanae buff
 * Swap in Chen -> Parsee on slots 3 and 4
 * Sanae uses Miracle Fruit on Parsee once
 * Chen uses Herb of Awakening on Parsee